Information for Journalists

 How can I find documents and other information in a particular case?

 If you just need a single document or docket sheet, you may request it from the Media Liaison.
 The best way to do so is by email.
-Include the case number or, if you do not have the case number, include: one or more party names and/or attorney names, date the case was filed, type of case.
-If you have none of this information, call the Media Liaison for assistance.
+Include the case number and/or case name, and the date the document was filed.
+If you do not have this information, call the Media Liaison for assistance.

-For longer-term access to a case, you should register for PACER and CM/ECF access and sign up to receive case-specific emails for the case(s) you are following.
+For longer-term access to a case, you should register for PACER and CM/ECF access and sign up to receive Notifications of Electronic Filing (NEFs) for the case(s) you are following.
 View detailed information about registering.

-Reasoned opinions are available free of charge under the E-Government Act.
-View instructions for obtaining free opinions.
+Reasoned opinions are also available free of charge under the E-Government Act.

 I'm planning to attend a high-profile hearing.
 Do I need to do anything special to be sure I get a seat?